michalpokusa/django-admin-action-forms/README.md

 <a href="https://docs.djangoproject.com/en/5.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.filter_vertical">
     <code>ModelAdmin.filter_vertical</code>
 </a>.
 Sets fields that should use vertical filter widget.

-In addition to `ModelChoiceField` and `ModelMultipleChoiceField`, also works with normal `ChoiceField` and `MultipleChoiceField` fields.
+It should be a list of field names.

 #### autocomplete_fields